lcostantino/mitre-assistant/src-mkdocs-mitre-assistant/docs/Getting_Started/Tactical_Modeling/An_Overview.md

 ## Incomplete Datasource Context

-Working with suggested datasources from the Matrix has signficant value
+Working with suggested datasources from the Matrix has signficant value, **==however==**, it is important to note that as of the time of this writing the current datasources are loosely defined, as such, a practitioner or external security team must carefully consider what the meaning of the datasource is, and how should they be used to assess the way a technique **could** potentially be detected by the offered guidance in the ATT&CK Matrix.

+!!! info  "Observation: Unclear Datasource Definition For DLL Telemetry"